National Security Office Precinct

 The Precinct and associated infrastructure will have a number of public and private tenants and is expected to be utilised by a range of Commonwealth entities including the Office of National Intelligence and parts of the Department of Foreign Affairs and Trade.
 The Precinct is expected to accommodate up to 5,000 workers, and will include hospitality and retail amenities servicing both the Precinct occupants and wider public.

-As an enabling project to the Precinct's development, a multi-level car park will be constructed adjacent to the John Gorton Building in Parkes, ACT (referred to as the John Gorton Campus Car Park).
+As an enabling project to the Precinct's development, a multi-level car park was constructed adjacent to the John Gorton Building in Parkes, ACT (referred to as the John Gorton Campus Car Park).

 John Gorton Building

-John Gorton Campus Car Park indicative concept design (subject to relevant Government approvals).
+John Gorton Campus Car Park indicative concept design.

-The Car Park supports the objectives of the John Gorton Campus as set out in the NCP, and will also include additional public amenities such as a childcare centre accommodating approximately 170 placements.
+The Car Park supports the objectives of the John Gorton Campus as set out in the NCP, and is planned to include a childcare centre and electric vehicle charging stations.

-To minimise disruptions in the area, particularly relating to the accessibility of parking, the proposed development will be staged:
+To minimise disruptions in the area, the project development has been staged:

 Frequently Asked Questions